dochner/todo-app/README.md

 # Mytodo

-That's a to-do list tool builtin for studies purposes.
+That's a to-do list tool created for studies purposes.

 ----